UniversalDependencies/docs/_yrl/feat/Person-grnd.md

 </tr>
 </table>

 `Person[grnd]` encodes the person of the internal argument of a postpostion, i.e., the reference object, *relatum*  or *ground* (also *landmark* in cognitive grammar), which is realized in Nheengatu in certain circunstances by the non-contiguity prefix *s-*.
-These postpostion forms correspond to a prepositional phrase formed by a preposition and a personal pronoun in languages such as English.
+These postposition forms correspond to a prepositional phrase formed by a preposition and a personal pronoun in languages such as English.

 ### <a name="1">`1`</a>: first person ground